lvwerra/jupyterplot/README.md

 ## How to use
 ### Single plot

-To create simple real-time plot in a Jupyter notebook is as easy as easy as the following line:
+Creating a simple real-time plot in a Jupyter notebook is as easy as easy as the following line:
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">

 ```
+from jupyter_plot import ProgressPlot
+import numpy as np

 pp = ProgressPlot()
 for i in range(1000):
     pp.update(np.sin(i/100))